ankit-rathi/Data-AI-Visual-Notebook/chapters/11_Operational_Decision_Systems.md

 * By connecting events, data, models, and automated responses, organizations transform predictive insights into **continuous operational decision-making**.
 * This capability allows intelligence to influence millions of interactions every day.

+**Transition to the Next Chapter**

-The next chapter explores how these operational systems generate **feedback and outcomes**, enabling organizations to evaluate whether their decisions are producing the desired results.
+Operational decision systems translate intelligence into actions that affect customers, operations, and markets.
+But every action produces consequences that must be evaluated.
+The next chapter explores how organizations measure decision outcomes to determine whether their decisions are actually improving performance.

 ---